-Effective October 5, 2011, we entered into a License Agreement with the NIH, an agency of the United States Public Health Service within the Department of Health and Human Services.
+Effective October 5, 2011, we entered into a Patent License Agreement (the "License Agreement") with the National Institutes of Health, an agency of the United States Public Health Service within the Department of Health and Human Services ("NIH").
 Pursuant to the License Agreement, NIH granted to us a non-exclusive worldwide right and license to develop and manufacture certain proprietary adoptive cell therapy using autologous tumor infiltrating lymphocytes for the treatment of metastatic melanoma, ovarian cancer, breast cancer, and colorectal cancer.
 The intellectual property subject to the License Agreement is covered by 43 patents and patent applications, consisting of nine issued United States patents, 13 pending patent applications in the United States, and 21 foreign patents and patent applications as counterparts of U.S. patents/patent applications.
 We also has have limited rights to sublicense the intellectual property subject to the License Agreement.
 The License Agreement will expire on a product-by-product basis upon the expiration of the subject patent rights.
 These technologies were also the subject of the CRADA.